felangel/bloc/README.md

 - [Weather](https://felangel.github.io/bloc/#/flutterweathertutorial) - an example of how to create a Weather Application using the `bloc` and `flutter_bloc` packages.
 The app uses a `RefreshIndicator` to implement "pull-to-refresh" as well as dynamic theming.
 - [Todos](https://felangel.github.io/bloc/#/fluttertodostutorial) - an example of how to create a Todos Application using the `bloc` and `flutter_bloc` packages.
 - [Timer](https://github.com/felangel/bloc/tree/master/examples/flutter_timer) - an example of how to create a Timer using the `bloc` and `flutter_bloc` packages.
+- [Firestore Todos](https://felangel.github.io/bloc/#/flutterfirestoretodostutorial) - an example of how to create a Todos Application using the `bloc` and `flutter_bloc` packages that integrates with cloud firestore.

 ### Web